 - Lake Degerselet freezes during the winter months

-- Two saunas - one within the forest and one on the lake
+- Two saunas - one within the forest and one on the lake, which sits frozen into the ice in the winter

 - The camp is totally off grid from road networks.
 The last part of your transfer is on a snowmobile sleigh (c.10-minutes) from the reception where guests are kitted out with their winter gear before heading to the camp